How to master email marketing

 1. Be timely

-If you are responding to a trigger event such as a request for a quote or more information about a product, timeliness is everything.
-You don’t want to be the fifth or sixth business responding, have the person forget why they got in touch or have the problem solved before you even show up.
+If you are responding to a trigger event such as a request for a quote or more information about a new product, timeliness is everything.

 Preparing for a launch?
 Give your readers a long runway of content to get them interested and excited.
-Great email marketing is like dating.
-You need to woo your readers gently rather than asking them to elope on the first date.

 2. Avoid the spam filters